jukefr/readme-manager/README.md

 Feel free to adjust, remove or add any files you might want.
 Simply keep in mind that `README.template.md` is required and will be the base for rendering.

-Any file in the templates folder will be automatically required and available by its filename with `include`.
+Any file in the templates folder will be automatically required and available by its filename with `await include(filename)`.

 Any file that starts with `.` will be ignored.